HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 1. **Club Composition**: To qualify, *a club needs at least four members*. {{< link id="T1F11" >}} It's not a one-person show!

 2. **Club Identity**: The club must have a name, a document of organization, and management.
-Think of it as the club’s charter—it lays out who you are, how things are run, and makes everything official.
+Think of it as the club’s charter — it lays out who you are, how things are run, and makes everything official.

 3. **Primary Purpose**: The club's main goal should be all about amateur radio activities.
 No disguising your book club as a ham radio club!